The Spring Framework is just as popular today as it was 12 years ago when I first used it.

 }

 There are now two matching SortAlgorithm instances.
-Spring throws an exception because it does not know which one to use.
+Spring throws an exception because it doesn’t know which one to use.

-We use @Primary to mark one of the SortAlgorithm implementations as more important!
+We can use the @Primary annotation to mark one of the SortAlgorithm implementations as the default or preferred choice.

 package com.in28minutes.spring.basics.springin5steps;